zxpoqas123/MCT-HFR/README.md

 ## MCT-HFR

-This repository contains the implementation of the paper "Modality-Collaborative Transformer with Hybrid Feature Reconstruction for Robust Emotion Recognition".
+This repository contains the implementation of the paper "Modality-collaborative Transformer with Hybrid Feature Reconstruction for Robust Emotion Recognition".

 ### Missing mask preparation (for one-to-one training):